Skip to main content

 “It’s about advice and guidance now,” he said.
 “Customers want to sit with a professional and listen to them directly.
 The other thing is, money and finances can be emotional.
 When a customer is having a problem, they don’t want to deal with a web page or chat bot.
 They want to look a person in the eyes — someone they feel they can trust — who they know has a vested interest in a successful outcome for them.”

-And so that’s why, over the next four years, Wells Fargo is investing millions of dollars into refurbishing its entire branch network in the United States.
+And so that’s why, over the next four years, Wells Fargo is investing millions into refurbishing its entire branch network in the United States.
 Every.
 Single.
 One.

 “Even in this day and age, you choose who you bank with because it’s the branch down the street or your parents took you there when you were younger,” Nolan said.
 “Even if you have no plans on going in, it’s about knowing it’s there when you need it.”